-VAT (value added tax) recoverable consist of the total VAT credits recoverable by each of the Company's Mexican subsidiaries.
-In Mexico, VAT credits can only be applied to VAT payable specific to each entity and are non-transferable.
-The Company's VAT payable position is reflected separately on the consolidated statement of financial position.
+VAT (value added taxes) recoverable consist of the total VAT credits recoverable by each of the Company's subsidiaries.
+As at December 31, 2021, the Company had a net VAT recoverable of \$0.8 million in Mexico, \$0.7 million in Germany and \$0.1 million in Canada (December 31, 2020 - net VAT recoverable of \$1.8 million in Mexico, \$0.2 million in Germany and \$0.1 million in Canada).
+In Mexico, VAT credits can be recovered in cash or applied to VAT payable specific to each entity and are non-transferable.
+The Company's Mexican VAT payable position is reflected separately on the consolidated statement of financial position.